seaplant3/complex-plotting/README.md

 # complex-plotting
 Some python code for visualizing complex functions (from the complex plane to the complex plane) using domain coloring and contour lines.

+By Carl Plant (cplant@berkeley.edu).

 This displays an intereactive 3D plot including a section of the complex plane and the Rieman (Stereographic) Sphere (https://en.wikipedia.org/wiki/Riemann_sphere).
 The view can be panned, rotated, & zoomed—and the sphere or plane can be hidden—within the interactive GUI, but setting the function to be plotted, the resolution, the nature of the contours, and so forth must be done by altering the code before execution.
 See the code for details.

 As an amateur Pythoneer, much credit and thanks is due to the authors of the example code I stitched together to make this:
-Gael Varoquaux (using Mayavi meshes): http://docs.enthought.com/mayavi/mayavi/auto/example_spherical_harmonics.html#example-spherical-harmonics
+- Gael Varoquaux (using Mayavi meshes): http://docs.enthought.com/mayavi/mayavi/auto/example_spherical_harmonics.html#example-spherical-harmonics
-Unnamed (customizing the color LUTs): http://docs.enthought.com/mayavi/mayavi/auto/example_custom_colormap.html#example-custom-colormap
+- [Unnamed] (customizing the color LUTs): http://docs.enthought.com/mayavi/mayavi/auto/example_custom_colormap.html#example-custom-colormap
-Gael Varoquaux (interactivity using Traits): http://docs.enthought.com/mayavi/mayavi/auto/example_mlab_interactive_dialog.html
+- Gael Varoquaux (interactivity using Traits): http://docs.enthought.com/mayavi/mayavi/auto/example_mlab_interactive_dialog.html
-Peter Wang (handling multiple TraitsUI windows): http://markmail.org/download.xqy?id=xwknkqhqh4uvs5bf&number=1
+- Peter Wang (handling multiple TraitsUI windows): http://markmail.org/download.xqy?id=xwknkqhqh4uvs5bf&number=1

-Set-up instructions:
+## Set-up instructions:
 This is Python code.
 I recommend cut-and-pasting it into a Jupyter notebook cell (http://jupyter.org/install) and pressing shift+enter, but you can also just execute 'python /path/to/where/you/downloaded/complex-plotting-main.py' in your terminal if you have Python 2.7 installed.
 If you don't, or you encounter problems, read on.
 If your problem is just that you're using Windows, I recommend Linux (but in the meantime the command you need is probably 'C:\python27\python.exe C:\path\to\where\you\downloaded\complex-plotting-main.py').

 If you don't have Python 2.7 or the Mayavi module installed already, I recommend these steps.
 This will build a special python environment with just the packages you need for this code, to prevent Mayavi's dependencies from conflicting with anything else (like matplotlib).
 Terminal commands are for Linux, but should work with little alteration on other systems.